 In ECSS “may” and “can” have completely different meanings: “may” is normative (permission), and “can” is descriptive.

 The present and past tenses are used in this Standard to express statements of fact, and therefore they imply descriptive text.

+Convention for the Applicability Matrix

+The following terminology applies for the column “Applicability” of the applicability matrix: